jediswaplabs/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 **Please provide the following information for your token.**

-Token Address:
+- Token Address:
-Token Name (from contract):
+- Token Name (from contract):
-Token Decimals (from contract):
+- Token Decimals (from contract):
-Token Symbol (from contract):
+- Token Symbol (from contract):
+- Token Logo URL (preferably to an official source, from where it will not disappear next day or so):
-JediSwap Pair Address of Token (if any):
+- JediSwap Pair Address of Token (if any):

-Link to the official homepage of token (if any):
+- Link to the official homepage of token (if any):
-Link to CoinMarketCap or CoinGecko page of token (if any):
+- Link to CoinMarketCap or CoinGecko page of token (if any):